bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-10-23-horace-ove-career-retrospective.md

 **Programme notes and credits compiled by Sight and Sound and the BFI Documentation Unit
 Notes may be edited or abridged
 Questions/comments?
 Contact the Programme Notes team by [email](mailto: prognotes@bfi.org.uk)**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODY5NTc4LC0xNzMwODM4MTUwLC02OD
+eyJoaXN0b3J5IjpbMTg5NDk5ODkwMiwtMTE4Njk1NzgsLTE3Mz
-cxNTMxODBdfQ==
+A4MzgxNTAsLTY4NzE1MzE4MF19
 -->